Rkarama26/Todo-List-using-SpringBoot/README.md

 - Java JDK 8 or higher
 - Maven
 - Apache
-- MySQL database server (optional, if you want to use MySQL) and
+- MySQL database server
+- Docker
-- Access the application in your web browser at http://localhost:8080.
+- Access the application in your web browser at http://localhost:8080/login.

 ## Configuration

-#### H2 Database (default)
+#### H2 Database

 The application is configured to use an H2 in-memory database by default.
 You can access the H2 console at http://localhost:8080/h2-console for testing and debugging purposes.

-## Docker
+## Docker (default)

 #### Launch MySQL using Docker